XanderBert/EOS/README.md

 - [SPDLOG](https://github.com/gabime/spdlog)
 - [SLANG](https://github.com/shader-slang/slang)

+> [!NOTE]
-*Note: These dependencies are fetched automatically by CMake during the configuration step using FetchContent (or similar macros defined in `cmake/FetchMacros.cmake`).*
+> These dependencies are fetched automatically by CMake during the configuration step using FetchContent (or similar macros defined in `cmake/FetchMacros.cmake`).

 # Building
 This project is built using CMake and Ninja.